Writing Competition 2020: Guidance and Inspiration

 - Does using technology to increase access to justice risk further alienating those who cannot use these technologies?

-How technology is granting public access to justice
+How technology has improved access to justice

 ‘Don’t get stuck in Groundhog Day’, app creators warned